ArthurDibe/OpenGL-Projects/5-Changing_Views/README.md

 This project generates a cube that is transformed by rotating it.

 You can use the keyboard key to do the following:
-- w -> Zoom-IN
+- w -> Move Forward
-- s -> Zoom-OUT
+- s -> Move Back
-- a -> Move view up
+- a -> Move Left
-- d -> Move view down
+- d -> Move Right
 - t -> Change to Top View
 - p -> Change to Perspective view
 - mouse -> Look around